towbi/towbi.github.io/_posts/2016-06-14-jekyll-details-support.md

 {% endraw %}
 {% endhighlight %}

-This is what Jekyll renders:
+This is what Jekyll (and your browser) renders:

 {% details Read more about that **thing**... %}
   That **thing** is...